Customer service guide for startups

 While it might be tempting to spend time on the glowing reviews, you'll garner more actionable information from those customers who are unhappy with your product or service.

-Set time aside for the team to analyze negative comments and brainstorm about ways to remedy the underlying causes.
+Set time aside for the team to analyse negative comments and brainstorm ways to remedy the underlying causes.

-Doing this will help you identify problem areas such as long ticket resolution times, poor product documentation, or bugs/unexpected product behavior.
+Doing this will help you identify problem areas - such as long ticket resolution times, poor product documentation or bugs/unexpected product behaviour.